CameliaMallus/CameliaMallus/README.md

-- 👋 Hi, I’m @CameliaMallus
+- 👋 Hi, I’m @CameliaMallus, an old-fashioned Australopithecus
 - 👀 I’m interested in CODING
 - 🌱 I’m currently learning CODING
 - 💞️ I’m looking to collaborate on CODING
 - 📫 How to reach me CODINGCODINGCODING

-Also an advanced Australopithecus…

 <!---